-- the first innings, play shall continue until the required number of overs have been bowled, or the innings is completed. - Penalties shall apply for slow over rates (see playing condition 12.2). - 13.2.2.2 Delays or interruptions to the team batting second - When playing time has been lost and, as a result, it is not possible for the team batting second to have the opportunity to receive its allocated or revised allocation of overs in the playing time available, the number of overs shall be reduced at a rate of four minutes per over in respect of the actual playing time lost.
-Should the calculations result in a fraction of an over that fraction shall be ignored. - In addition, should the innings of the team batting first have been completed prior to the scheduled or rescheduled time for the commencement of the interval, then any calculation relating to the revision of overs shall not be effective until an amount of time equivalent to that by which the second innings started early has elapsed. - 13.2.2.3 To constitute a match, a minimum of 10 overs has to be bowled to the team batting second, subject to a result not being achieved earlier. - 13.2.2.4 The team batting second shall not bat for a greater number of overs than the team batting first, unless the latter completed its innings in less than its allocated number of overs. - 13.2.2.5 If the team fielding second fails to bowl the required number of overs by the scheduled time for the cessation of the second innings, play shall continue until the required number of overs have been bowled, or a result has been achieved. - 13.2.2.6 Penalties shall apply for slow over rates (see playing condition 12.2).
+- 13.2.2.2.1 When playing time has been lost and, as a result, it is not possible for the team batting second to have the opportunity of receiving it allocated, or revised allocation of overs in the playing time available, the number of overs shall be reduced at a rate of 16 overs per hour in respect of the lost playing time.
+Should the calculations result in a fraction of an over the fraction shall be ignored. - 13.2.2.2.2 In addition, should the innings of the team first have been completed prior to the scheduled, or rescheduled time for the commencement of the interval, then any calculation relating to the revision of overs shall not be effective until an amount of time equivalent to that by which the second innings started early has elapsed. - 13.2.2.3 To constitute a match, a minimum of 5 overs have to be bowled to the team batting second subject to a result not being achieved earlier. - 13.2.2.2.4 The team batting second shall not bat for a greater number of overs than the first team, unless the latter completed its innings in less than its allocated overs. - 13.2.2.5 A fixed time will be specified for the close of play by applying a rate of 16 overs per hour.
+The timing and duration of all relative delays, extensions in playing hours and interruptions in play, will be taken into consideration in specifying this time. - 13.2.2.2.6 If the team fielding second fails to bowl the revised number of overs by the scheduled or rescheduled 2024 Women's All Ireland T20 Playing Conditions Page 8 close of play, the hours of play shall be extended until the overs have been bowled or a result achieved.